nrbnlulu/strawberry-django-auth/docs/settings.md

 ### LOGIN\_FIELDS

-> These fields would be used to authenticate with SD-jwt `authenticate` function.
+> These fields would be used to authenticate with SD-jwt `authenticate`
-> This function will call each of our `AUTHENTICATION_BACKENDS`,
+> function.
+This function will call each of our `AUTHENTICATION_BACKENDS`,
-> And will return the user from one of them unless `PermissionDenied` was raised.
+> And will return the user from one of them unless `PermissionDenied` was
-> You can pass any fields that would be accepted by your backends.
+> raised.
+You can pass any fields that would be accepted by your backends.
 >
 > **Note that `password field` is mandatory and cannot be removed.**

 ### LOGIN\_REQUIRE\_CAPTCHA

-> whether login will require captcha verification.
+> Whether login will require captcha verification.

 ### REGISTER\_MUTATION\_FIELDS

-> fields on register, plus password1 and password2,
+> Fields on register, plus password1 and password2, can be a dict like
-> can be a dict like UPDATE_MUTATION_fieldS setting
+> UPDATE_MUTATION_fieldS setting.

 ### REGISTER\_REQUIRE\_CAPTCHA

-> whether register will require captcha verification.
+> Whether register will require captcha verification.

 ### CAPTCHA\_EXPIRATION\_DELTA